daniellimhong/promenio-tech-assessment-/README.md

   isGCDEven(10, 5) ==> return false;

-  1. declare GCD variable and set to 0;
+  1. declare a smaller num variable and a larger num variable, use Math.min + Math.max
-  2. write function / loop
+  2. recursive solution, the termination block: if the remainder of the larger num divided by smaller num is zero (equally divided), then return smaller var
-  3. return true or false
+  3. or else, return gcd function
 */

 ```